Second Corinthians

 does not have an earnestness and a diligence for the things of God, it may very

 well be that they need to repent of something.
-Another good result in the
+Another good result among the

 Corinthians is what is called here clearing of yourselves.
 This refers to